Cenvero Fleet Docs

 fleet alerts suppress <id>Suppress an alert

-fleet key fingerprintShow controller key fingerprint
+fleet key fingerprintShow controller key fingerprints

-fleet key rotateRotate key across fleet
+fleet key rotateRotate key across all servers (direct + reverse)

 fleet update check|apply|rollbackManage controller updates

-fleet update channel <name>Set update channel
+fleet update channel <name>Set update channel (stable, beta, alpha)

 fleet config show|validate|backup|restoreManage config